johnfraser2/Warmd/README.md

 [![Donate](https://img.shields.io/badge/Donate-PayPal-green.svg)](https://www.paypal.me/fredericjulian)

-# Warmd - Carbon footprint calculator
+# Warmd - Personal carbon footprint calculator

 <img src="https://lh3.googleusercontent.com/XmXX4m877oLj9pgZSQjdGanJ8oVSca6K8yaY4WjI-5_EGMzIljBkrRIsN_u9wQvDlRyr=w1440-h620-rw"/>

+Warmd is a personal carbon footprint calculator which gives you an idea of your own carbon impact and helps you to improve it with adapted advices.

 It is [free/open-source software](https://www.gnu.org/philosophy/free-sw.html) under the GPLv3 license.
 You're are free to modify it as long as you respect the license and keep it open-source.

-Please fill an issue for any question or suggestion: https://github.com/FredJul/Warmd/issues/new

 More info on Play Store and App Store pages: